sharetribe/flex-docs/src/docs/design-toolkit/design-files/index.md

 slug: design-files
 updated: 2020-05-28
 category: design-toolkit
-ingress: Wireframes and complete design files for Flex Template for Web.
+ingress: Wireframes and complete design files in mobile and desktop layout for Flex Template for Web.
 published: true
 ---